quellabs/wakapac/README.md

 - **`containerClientWidth`**: Width of the container
 - **`containerClientHeight`**: Height of the container

-### Understanding the Difference
+### Understanding difference between viewport and document

 Think of it like looking through a window at a tall building:

 ```
 ┌─────────────────────┐ ← browserViewportHeight (800px)
-│   What you can see  │   The "window" - your browser viewport
+│   What you can see  │   The "viewport" - your browser window.
 │   right now         │   Changes when you resize browser window
 │                     │
 │   [Webpage Content] │